Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations: Conclusion

 \section{Conclusion}

-In this work, we developed graph-based neural emulators that reproduce the short-term evolution of plasma and electromagnetic fields in a global hybrid-Vlasov simulation while running orders of magnitude faster than the underlying first-principles model.
-Using a set of Vlasiator runs that span a controlled range of particle number densities and Alfvén Mach numbers, we showed that the proposed approach provides accurate forecasts for the observables that govern near Earth space dynamics.
+In this work, we developed graph-based neural emulators to reproduce the short-term evolution of plasma and electromagnetic fields in global hybrid-Vlasov simulations.
+As a proof of concept within a restricted simulation family, we trained on a set of Vlasiator runs spanning a controlled range of particle number densities and Alfvén Mach numbers under steady upstream conditions.
+Our results show that a state vector limited to fluid moments effectively captures large-scale dynamics, but it is insufficient to fully resolve the kinetic processes that govern reconnection and instabilities.
+Future global surrogates should therefore incorporate higher-order moments or learned closures to move beyond large-scale emulation.

-Both deterministic and probabilistic formulations were evaluated.
-The deterministic model provides fast, single-point next step predictions, while the probabilistic model generates ensembles of future states and supplies meaningful uncertainty information.
-Such capability is actively sought in space weather forecasting systems and in plasma simulation more broadly.
+Both deterministic and probabilistic formulations were evaluated to establish a blueprint for surrogate-assisted space plasma research.
+The deterministic model provides fast, single-point next-step predictions, while the probabilistic model generates ensembles of future states and supplies meaningful uncertainty information.
+Such capabilities are intended to enable rapid parameter studies and high-throughput ensemble generation, tasks that are currently computationally prohibitive for first-principles kinetic solvers.
 CRPS based fine tuning improves the calibration of ensemble predictions.
 A soft divergence penalty further reduces magnetic field divergence without degrading predictive performance.
 Power spectral analysis confirms that the emulators capture the dominant large scale structures of the hybrid-Vlasov system, with small scale deviations consistent with autoregressive error accumulation.

 Another central contribution of this study is the release of a hybrid-Vlasov dataset comprised of electromagnetic fields and the plasma moments provided as easily accessible Zarr stores, that enables the broader machine learning community to work with plasma simulations that incorporate ion-kinetic effects at global scale.
 The open codebase for the forecasting methods is further compatible with developments in machine learning-based atmospheric weather prediction that can help translate advances in a very active field of research to the domain of space weather.
+Because the models are based on GNNs these efforts are also directly extensible to different geometries or irregular grids.
+This flexibility is needed when attempting to emulate magnetospheric plasma simulation with mesh refinement, which is heavily used for simulation in three spatial dimensions.